 DAY 15: Walk in the Footsteps of the Ancient Romans

-At the Colosseum, one of the largest structures of the ancient world, Romans once gathered to watch gladiator games, animal contests, and even reenactments of sea battles.
-A massive stone amphitheater which seated an estimated 60,000 spectators, it was built in only eight years.
+Your guide will pick you up at your accommodations and accompany you to the Coliseum, one of the ancient world's largest structures, where Romans once gathered to watch gladiator games, animal contests, and even reenactments of sea battles.
+A massive stone amphitheater that seated an estimated 60,000 spectators, it was built in only eight years.
 Your guide will tell you about its design and construction, political purposes, fighters (both willing and unwilling), and eventual demise as an arena.
 At the Imperial Roman Forum, you will hear about the myths and religions of ancient Rome as you wander through the ruins of meeting halls and temples, such as that of the Vestal Virgins, who maintained Vesta’s sacred fire and were considered to be almost goddesses.
-The most ancient Latin text ever found, the Lapis Niger (“black stone”), can also be found in the Forum, in a foundation of a column.
-Your tour will end on the Capitoline Hill, the smallest and most important of the seven hills of the Ancient Rome, and enjoy a wonderful view of the city and of the Imperial Forum.
+The most ancient Latin text ever found, the Lapis Niger (“black stone”), can also be found in the Forum, in the foundation of a column.
+Your tour will end on the Capitoline Hill, the smallest and most important of the seven hills of ancient Rome, which offers a wonderful view of the city and the Forum.

-Your guide will pick you up at your hotel for this signature Your Own Italy tour of The Vatican Museum and St. Peter’s Basilica.
-The art of the Vatican is among the most recognizable in the world, with masterpieces by Michelangelo, Raphael, and Leonardo.
+Your guide will pick you up at your accommodations for this signature Your Own Italy tour of The Vatican Museum and St. Peter’s Basilica.
+The art of The Vatican is among the most recognizable in the world.
 In leading you through the museums, your guide will convey the tantalizing background of these Renaissance masterpieces, the geniuses who created them, and the powers who commissioned them.
 In the stunning Raphael Rooms you will see the famous “School of Athens” fresco that depicts influential thinkers of ancient Greece mingling unknowingly with Raphael himself and some of his contemporaries.
-In the Sistine Chapel, below the largest and most renowned fresco in the world, your tour guide will explain the intriguing history of how this work came to be and the hidden messages Michelangelo painted into it.
-After the museum, you’ll visit St. Peter’s Basilica, the largest Catholic church in the world, where you can visit the tombs of the Popes, including that of John Paul II.
-You will also see Michelangelo’s magnificent Pietà and Bernini’s acclaimed baldachino, or altarpiece.
+In the Sistine Chapel, below the largest and most renowned fresco in the world, your tour guide will explain the intriguing history of this work and the hidden messages Michelangelo painted into it.
+After the museum, you’ll visit St. Peter’s Basilica, the largest Catholic church in the world, where you can see Michelangelo’s magnificent Pietà, Bernini’s acclaimed altar canopy, and the tombs of the Popes, including that of John Paul II.

-DAY 17: Depart Rome
+DAY 17: Departure

 Your driver will pick you up in plenty of time to make your flight.
 Rome salutes you with a warm and heartfelt “arrivederci.”
 See you again!
 Now that you’ve traveled with Your Own Italy, you have friends here in Rome.

-- Please wear comfortable footwear as the tours on your vacation involve a lot of walking.
+- Please wear comfortable footwear as the tours on your vacation involve a lot of walking

 - When should we start planning our trip?

-- Ideally, we ask for at least 3 months' advance notice, especially in the high season (May to September).
+- Ideally, we ask for at least 3 months' advance notice, especially in the high season (May through September).
 Arrangements can be made on shorter notice, but you run the risk of missing out on the availability of our favorite hotels and guides.
 We want the best for our clients, and the more time we have, the more we can guarantee just that.

-- What are YOI's payment terms?
+- What are Your Own Italy's payment terms?

 - For our customized vacations, we require a 20% deposit upon approval of the itinerary we have presented to you.
-The balance is due 30 days prior to your arrival date.
+The balance is due 45 days prior to your arrival date.

 - What happens after I've made a reservation through your website?

-- Upon submitting your reservation through our website, you will be provided with a voucher with a reservation number that will be used for payment by credit card on the online portal of Blue Pay, our credit card processor.
+- Upon submitting your reservation through our website, you will be provided with an invoice with a link to be used for payment by credit card on the online portal of PayPal, our credit card processor.

 - Should I purchase travel insurance?

 - We strongly encourage you to buy travel insurance at the time of booking, in the event you must cancel and forfeit funds or in the unfortunate case of injury or loss.
-We also recommend checking with your credit card company, which may offer travel coverage.
+We offer travel insurance through out partner, Allianz.